 An independent testing team also performs annual testing with regards to the design and operating effectiveness of the system of quality management.
+Twice a year, the team reports its outcomes and findings to the Assurance Board.

 Engagement compliance reviews (ECRs)